 He has lectured across the full spectrum of the old Department of Strategic Studies and International Affairs’ courses and was also responsible for introducing and teaching the Royal Marine's History of Amphibious Warfare Course which ran very successfully at BRNC for over ten years until 2010.
-He has taught International Relations at Plymouth University from 1999 to 2013, initially as part of a BRNC outreach programme, including a foreign policy analysis course and for over ten years a third year undergraduate course on contemporary maritime power for which he was module leader.
+He has taught International Relations at University of Plymouth from 1999 to 2013, initially as part of a BRNC outreach programme, including a foreign policy analysis course and for over ten years a third year undergraduate course on contemporary maritime power for which he was module leader.
 Amongst his current responsibilities at BRNC he is the module leader for the Junior Warfare Officers’ Contemporary Maritime Warfare and Security Course.
 His current research interests include maritime security challenges in the 21st century, naval operations in the littoral and maritime operations in the Persian Gulf.

 He has been a visiting lecturer at a number of establishments and units, and a regular guest lecturer at the Joint Command and Staff College at both Bracknell and Watchfield giving lectures on Amphibious and Riverine Operations.